A DATE LUGING IN MUSKEGON!

-Buttttttt....my boyfriend Josh and I recently got to experience what it's like to luge!
+However, Josh and I recently got to experience what it's like to luge in Muskegon!
 You know, that sport they race down an icy track on a sled going so fast it kind of makes you sick to watch.
-Yup!
-That's the one.
+Yup, that's the one.

 It took me long enough to get there, especially since the track is pretty famous here in Michigan.
 Every time people from the state found out that I loved adventure, they would ask about the luge and I would shamefully admit that I had yet to experience it.
 I think they would question if I was a true Michigander...

-So I finally got my poop in a group and headed over the explore Muskegon.
-Besides getting my senior pictures taken there a few years ago I have to admit I didn't know much about the area.
+So I finally headed over the explore Muskegon Winter Sports Complex.
+Besides getting my senior pictures taken there a few years ago, I have to admit I didn't know much about the area.
 It was one of the most pleasant surprises I've had in a long time.

-Muskegon Winter Sports Complex is one of the biggest attractions.
+Muskegon Winter Sports Complex is one of the biggest attractions in the Muskegon Area.
 It offers one of the only four luge tracks open to the public in the United States.
 People who come and try can reach speeds between 30-35mph while flying down the path.
 It was also home to the only (until recently) quarter-mile ice skating track through a forest.
-Sooooo much cooler than a regular rink.

-We got to the track bright and early at 8:00am and thankfully it was a warmer morning than usual.
-A whopping 15 degrees!
+We got to the luge track bright and early at 8:00am and thankfully it was a warmer morning than usual (a whopping 15 degrees).
 But the track was in perfect condition and we were the first ones to tear it up that morning.
 Of course, there were a million questions going through my mind.